deeplearninc/relaax_sample_apps/boxing/README.md

 To run it navigate to this directory and start `relaax run -c da3c.yaml -n 8`.
 It takes days to converge.
 Wait for 15M steps.
 Use `tensorboard --logdir logs/metrics` to follow progress.
 At the end episode reward will be more than 60.

 ## <a name="dppo"></a>DPPO
-To run it navigate to this directory and start `relaax run -c dppo.yaml -n 8`.
+To run it navigate to this directory and start `relaax run -c dppo.yaml`.
 Wait for 200 episodes to complete.
 It will take about half of hour.
 Use `tensorboard --logdir logs/metrics` to follow progress.
 At the end episode reward will be 200 is most episodes.